webfactory/docker-hotfolder/README.md

 # Docker image to watch a folder and HTTP POST uploaded files

-This repository contains a very simple Symfony application to HTTP POST all files from a given director that have been modified at least 30 seconds ago to a given URL, and to move them to an `archive` folder afterwards.
+This repository contains a very simple Symfony application to HTTP POST all files from a given directory that have been modified at least 30 seconds ago to a given URL, and to move them to an `archive` folder afterwards.
 And a second command to prune older files from that archive directory.